Understanding Pick Commands

 To keep commanding, repeat from item 2, above.

-While running, type VCB
+While running the command, type VCB values anytime.

 Values control active result, and next result.